 Overwhelmed by Flashy Apps?
 Prioritize This When Choosing Classroom Tech

-Edtech tools are in abundance nowadays, which makes choosing the right classroom tech for students tricky.
+Technology tools for students and teachers are in abundance nowadays, which makes choosing the right edtech time-consuming.

 Should you adopt the latest flashy app?
 Should you stick to the tried and tested that your school has been using for years?

-There’s no one right answer for every classroom.
+There’s no one right answer for all schools.

-Rather, Monica Burns, author of “Ed Tech Essentials” and ClassTechTips founder, told us how educators can decide what classroom tech they should use.
+Rather, Monica Burns, author of “Ed Tech Essentials” and ClassTechTips founder, told us what educators and leaders should consider when choosing classroom tech to use.

 In this PLtogether Lounge Talk, Monica talked with Edthena founder and CEO Adam Geller, and the two discussed how to keep learning at the forefront of learning technology.

-Watch the full conversation above, or keep reading for highlights, including what questions to ask when selecting edtech and how to support differentiation digitally.
+Watch the full conversation below, or keep reading for highlights including what questions to ask when choosing classroom tech and how to support differentiation.

-“Tasks before apps”—how to know if your classroom tech is meeting student goals
+“Tasks before apps”—how to know if classroom tech is meeting student needs

-From years of delivering professional development and working with teachers, Monica helps educators establish two key things before choosing edtech for the classroom.
+From years of designing PD and working with teachers, Monica helps educators, as well as school administrators, establish two key things before choosing classroom tech.

 “[We] prioritize what it is we want students to know and be able to do, [and] the experiences we want them to have in a classroom setting,” said Monica.